 Throughout the process our team is here to help and will be available throughout the placement period to ensure everything runs successfully and support you when needed.

-If you would like to advertise your internships at The University of Waikato, please get in touch with us and we can promote your positions.
+If you would like to advertise your internships at The University of Waikato, please get in touch with our Work-Integrated Learning Team and we can promote your positions.
 We do not charge you any fees to promote your opportunities to our students and we have internal student job boards and specific targeted email groups to get your positions directly to the groups you want to attract.